MathieuFortune/mathieufortune.github.io/_posts/2026-06-23-jewelers-mutual-ai-prototype-case-study.md

 What stays human is the thinking, the judgment, and the framing of the right problem.
 PMs, designers, and developers who forget this aren't using AI as a tool.
 They're outsourcing their craft.

-## Phase 2 — Sketching before prompting: why the whiteboard still comes first
+{% include eyebrow.html label="Phase 2" heading="Sketching before prompting: why the whiteboard still comes first" %}

 Before any code was generated, I sketched.